Home > Short-Term Health Insurance > Wisconsin Short-Term Health Insurance

 Availability of short-term health insurance in Wisconsin

-Wisconsin allows temporary insurance plans to have initial durations up to 364 days, but total duration, including renewals, must be under 18 months
+Wisconsin allows short-term policies to have initial terms of up to 12 months, and total duration, including renewals, of up to 18 months

 Frequently asked questions about short-term health insurance in Wisconsin